123AB/ET4310Lab1/Lab2.md

 3. Memory capacity can possibly be reduced as the usage is less than 60% even at its peak.
 In the following, we will optimize the application based on these observations.

-## Improvements
-In this section, we will discuss the configurations that we have experimented with based on previous observations as well as new observations along the way.
-But before diving into all the experiments, we also have optimized the application code itself.
-The application was output the file but we cancel this step try to reduce our running time and the network workload.
 ### Tuning instance type and numbers
 Table 3: Summaries of the execution time and some Ganglia metrics of different configurations